I led UX design and content design on projects for Spark/Webex in the areas of cloud computing and team collaboration.

 Solution: Create a management tool that allows admins to control access and grant permission based on the user's level, in accordance with the company’s legal and compliance frameworks.

-Even though the goal was simple, the design was complex: IT Admins needed a way to securely deploy and manage Spark within their organization, and a lot rode on correctly setting permissions for users in accordance with the company’s legal and compliance frameworks.
-To be successful, they required a robust, user-friendly, minimum-friction tool that would allow them to grant varying levels of access to different groups and personnel within the organization.
-Due to this, one of the most important things admins would do in Control Hub would be to configure and manage users.
+Even though the goal was simple, the design was complex: IT Admins needed a way to securely deploy and manage Spark within their organization, and a lot depended on correctly setting permissions for users in accordance with the company’s legal and compliance frameworks.
+To be successful, a robust, user-friendly, minimum-friction tool was required that would allow admins to grant varying levels of access to different groups and personnel within the organization.
+Due to this, one of the most important things admins would do in Control Hub would be to configure permissions and manage users.

 Today, Spark Control Hub has been merged into Webex, and is known as Webex Control Hub.